philyboysmith/wsrt/content/collections/pages/what-we-do.md

                   rel: null
                   target: null
                   title: null
-            text: 'Get in touch if we can help'
+            text: 'get in touch to see how we can help' -
-          -
             type: text
-            text: ' !'
+            text: .
       -
         type: paragraph
         content:
           -
-            type: hardBreak
-      -
-        type: paragraph
-        content:
-          -
             type: text
-            text: 'To support and guide this work we undertake a range of river monitoring and surveys, assessing habitat and water quality, looking for invasive non-native species ('
+            text: 'To support and guide any of our work we undertake a range of river monitoring and surveys, assessing habitat and water quality, and looking for invasive non-native species ('
           -
             type: text
             marks: